 Stretching After Exercise

 Stretching following your exercise routine is highly advantageous.
-First, you will have attained a new level of flexibility following your physical activity due to improved circulation of your muscles and joints.
+First, you will have attained a new level of flexibility following your physical activity due to the improved circulation of your muscles and joints.
 This is the result of the movement that you have undertaken during your activity.

 The CDC has also provided guidelines to assist anyone who exercises with the proper manner in which to warm up.
 These include making sure to maintain slow, relaxing movements, and to hold your stretches for 10-30 seconds.
 This sequence can be repeated up to three times.